Wellington Town Hall from Civic Square

 Why we are doing this work

-Wellington Town Hall is one of the city’s important heritage buildings.
-Opened in 1904, it's a listed heritage building in the District Plan and has a Heritage New Zealand Category One rating, which means it has high cultural and heritage value for the city.
+The Town Hall opened in 1904 and is one of the city’s most important heritage buildings.
+It is a listed heritage building in the District Plan and has a Heritage New Zealand Category One rating, meaning it has high cultural and heritage value for the city.

 Plan of work